Weak measurements, non-classicality and negative probability

 {\bf Choice of the observables}: We choose two orthogonal observables $A_1, A_2$ for the first subsystem 1 with the stipulation that one of them say, $A_1$ shares its eigenbasis with $\rho^1$.
 The eigen-basis of $A_2$ is unbiased with respect to that of $A_1$.
 Thus, a partial tomography is warranted.
 For this reason, the condition that we derive does not qualify as a witness.
 For the subsystem 2, we choose two pairs of observables $\{B_1^{(1)}, B_2^{(1)}\} $, and $\{B_1^{(2)}, B_2^{(2)}\} $.
 They obey the same conditions that were imposed in entanglement inequality.
 The geometry is shown in Fig.(\ref{discord}).

 Unlike in the earlier cases, we construct two pseudo-probabilities, ${\cal P}_D^i, ~ i=1,2$,

 where the parameter $\lambda = \dfrac{1}{4}\cos\dfrac{\alpha}{2}$.
-We state without proof that if a state is discordant, both the pseudo probabilities -- ${\cal P}^1_D$ and ${\cal P}^2_D$, become negative for suitable choices of $\alpha$.
-The non discordant states can have a negative value for at most one pseudo-probability.
+If a state is discordant, both the pseudo-probabilities -- ${\cal P}^1_D$ and ${\cal P}^2_D$, become negative for suitable choices of $\alpha$.
+The non-discordant states can have a negative value for at most one pseudo-probability.
+The detailed derivation is given in appendix (\ref{Discord_app}).

 Weak measurements can indeed detect discord.
-Abstracting the parent PP from the LHS of Eq (\ref{Cond}), we infer the expression, in terms of weak measurements, to be
+Abstracting the parent PP from the LHS of Eq (\ref{Cond}), we infer the expression, in terms of weak measurements, to be,

-The detailed derivation is given in appendix (\ref{Discord_app}).
 It is clear that the existence of quantum discord is concomitant on the existence of negative weak values.

 We conclude this section with a final comment.
 Through these constructions, we have explicitly shown that non-existence of classical joint probability underlies quantum entanglement and discord as well, a conclusion similar to that obtained by Fine \cite{Fine82} for CHSH nonlocality.
 Weak measurement techniques provide an experimental tool to bring this aspect out through anomalous weak values.